4th November 2021

 “It is an honor to be recognized a third time by the National Academy of Television Arts & Sciences for our pioneering work in LED lighting technology” said Litepanels co-founder, Pat Grosswendt.
 “This award is testament to the ground-breaking vision with my four original partners, and the continuing dedication of the entire Litepanels team to understanding the everyday lighting challenges in television lighting to develop ever more innovative technical and creative solutions.”

-This year’s recipients will be honored at the 72nd Annual Technology & Engineering Emmy Awards Ceremony, which is tentatively scheduled to be a virtual ceremony in partnership with the National Association of Broadcasters (NAB) on Sunday, October 10, 2021.
+This year’s recipients will be honored at the 72nd Annual Technology & Engineering Emmy Awards Ceremony, which is scheduled to be a virtual ceremony in partnership with the National Association of Broadcasters (NAB) on November 4, 2021.